lsst-dm/dm_dev_guide/install.rst

 Unset Environment Variables
 ---------------------------

-If you've been running the LSST Stack previously, you may have conflicting environment variables setup.
+If you've been running the LSST Science Pipelines previously, you may have conflicting environment variables setup.
 To be safe, run:

 .. prompt:: bash